-Care Advocate Team
+Care Advocate Team (CAT)

-A dedicated care advocate nurse team supports everything from clinical precertification and concurrent review - to acute care management.
-Through our predictive modeling tools, expanded triggers, and monitoring of inpatient admissions on a daily basis, we find the individuals who need our help and support them through a single-nurse approach.
-We help employees and their families take advantage of the benefits available to them.
+A dedicated care advocate nurse team supports everything from clinical precertification and concurrent review, to acute care management.
+Through our predictive modeling tools, expanded triggers, and monitoring of inpatient admissions on a daily basis, individuals are identified who need our help and support through a single-nurse approach.
+The CAT helps employees and their families take advantage of the benefits available to them.
 This team also includes a social worker to ensure we can help members with all of their needs.